-Nairobi is abuzz with new restaurants, events and things to do, and lots of new creative ways to entertain little children and young adults.
-However we realised that services and entertainment for seniors.
+Nairobi is abuzz with new restaurants, events and things to do, and ever growing creative ways to entertain almost everyone.
+However we see a wide gap in the offerings of services and entertainment for seniors.
 They are scarce.
 Most of the older members of our society depend on their families and community centres for support and entertainment.
 With the Covid-19 pandemic, these already limited options have become even more restricted and often unavailable.
 This means for many ageing is a hapless, lonely journey.
 We, at Arama, are here to change that.

-We also understand the challenges of ageing – not only for the ageing members of our community, but also for their families..
-On meeting a number of seniors whose families weren’t in a position to spend sufficient time with them because of their busy work schedules and commitments.
-These seniors were battling with the hassles of Nairobi living – power and electricity shortages, managing staff, navigating through traffic to go shopping, insecurity and other daily chores.
-We also learnt that loneliness was widespread.
-As we delved deeper, we realised that the loneliness and boredom had serious effects – including depression, dementia and fluctuations in blood pressure.
-We felt more and more passionate about these issues and believed it was possible to improve the status quo for senior citizens.
+We understand the challenges of ageing – not only for the ageing members of our community, but also for their families..
+On meeting a number of seniors whose families weren’t in a position to spend sufficient time with them because of their busy work schedules and commitments, we recognised that they are battling the hassles of living in Kenya – power and electricity shortages, managing staff, navigating through traffic to go shopping, insecurity and completing daily chores.
+Loneliness is widespread.
+Delving deeper, we realise that loneliness and boredom has serious effects – including depression, dementia and fluctuations in blood pressure.
+We are passionate about alleviating these effects (and their causes) and believe it is possible to improve the status quo for our senior citizens.